tlewowski/zurvan/README.md

 All of them work only on `TimeUnit` objects, but work smoothly on cross-unit basis.

+### Other
+There are no other API functions.
+All functions and modules in `detail` directory are library internal and are not guaranteed to expose a stable set of methods.
+Please do not use them directly.
+If you do - do it at your own risk.
+But if you do, and you find any of these functions useful (which I doubt - that's why they are in `detail`), contact me to make it part of stable API.

 ## Examples

 For now, please refer to `tests` directory for executable examples.